ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 * Compatible system configurations
   - UEFI and BIOS server images must be deployed on respective servers
   - Only available for X10, X11, and Lenovo systems
-  - Supports single drives up to 2 TB drives
+  - Supports multiple drives up to 2 TB
   - vGPU support
   - RAID 0, 1, 10